Agilebars Sprint Scheduler logo

 10

-Filter Panel & Sprint Navigation
+Filter Menu & Sprint Navigation

 When a backlog spans many sprints, finding the right items quickly matters.
-The Filter Panel lets you jump to any sprint instantly or narrow the canvas to show only items matching specific owners, priorities, statuses, or any other metadata field.
+The Filter Menu lets you jump to any sprint instantly or narrow the canvas to show only items matching specific owners, priorities, statuses, or any other metadata field.
 Filters use the same picklist values defined in the Tags Table, so results are always consistent.

 The Filter Panel also switches the canvas to a non-overlapping list layout — each item on its own row — which makes large backlogs much easier to scan and audit.
 Collapse the panel by clicking the pink FM tab when you want the full canvas back.
 Everything you were viewing is preserved.